 At the time of publishing, the IASB has several projects ongoing that could have significant effects on how entities present their financial statements and the related disclosures.
 The details of these projects are covered in BDO's Year-end IFR Bulletin; for more details, please refer to BDO's Global IFRS microsite.

-New and updated for December 2022 year ends
+New and updated for December 2023 year ends

-For annual reporting periods beginning on or after 1 January 2022, the following are newly effective requirements (with the exception of amendments to NZ IFRS 16; see note on effective date below):
+For annual reporting periods beginning on or after 1 January 2023, the following are newly effective requirements: